 and the upstairs unheated loft.

-The Slave Residence room itself will now be included
+The Slave Residence room itself is included

 in all regular tours of the site.

 the American Revolution in the West and the people

 who settled and built this region.
 It includes

 the surveying work of George Rogers Clark, Louisville’s

 founder, and his brother-in-law, William Croghan,

 sections of the exhibit look at the interactions